Mike11199/Landing-Page/README.md

 -Static Header navbar with links containing CSS hover transition effects to change color. </br>
 -CSS Added for mobile phone viewing support of the website. </br>
 -CSS for adding animations (added h2 float in from margin). </br>
--Adding forms, and associated inputs and labels with a submit action to post to "http://httpbin.or/post" as a test.
+-Adding forms with associated inputs and labels of the submit action, to post to "http://httpbin.or/post"; how to receive user input.

 If button CSS (mouseover, click effects) do not work, go to Dev Tools (F12 in Chrome) -> Network -> Disable Cache, then delete your browser's cache manually.
 Then reopen the live preview page off of GitHub Pages.